Investment Process and Advisory Committee

 Investment Advisory Committee (IAC)

-All Market Readiness companies are evaluated by the Investment Advisory Committee (IAC), which is comprised of three external (independent subject matter and business) experts.
+All Market Readiness companies that have been invited to submit due diligence documents are evaluated by the Investment Advisory Committee (IAC), which is comprised of three external (independent subject matter and business) experts.
 Following submission and internal review of their due diligence documents, founders are expected to present to the IAC during a panel review meeting.
 IAC members are contractually bound by confidentiality and conflict of interest requirements.

-The IAC makes funding recommendations to OCE based on its assessment of the due diligence documents and pitch presentation.
-The final funding decision rests with OCE through its Internal Review Panel (IRP), which is comprised of senior OCE staff.
+The IAC makes funding recommendations to OCI based on its assessment of the due diligence documents and pitch presentation.
+The final funding decision rests with OCI through its Internal Review Panel (IRP), which is comprised of senior OCI staff.

 Once submitted, due diligence documents will be evaluated by the IAC against assessment criteria, including: